Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound I: Introduction

-Second, K\"ahler manifolds with bisectional curvature lower bound are not trivial at all.
-In fact, not much is known about the complex structure or topology of complete noncompact K\"ahler manifolds with nonnegative bisectional curvature.
-For instance, the famous uniformization conjecture of Yau \cite{[Y]}\cite{[Y2]} states that complete noncompact K\"ahler manifolds with positive bisectional curvature are biholomorphic to $\mathbb{C}^n$.
-This conjecture has been open for more than $40$ years.
-The situation is not even clear when the manifold has maximal volume growth.
-The uniformization conjecture is one of the motivations of this paper.
-In fact, we do have a nontrivial application to this conjecture(see corollary \ref{cor0}).
-We expect more applications in the future.

-Finally, what is going on if we only assume the Ricci curvature lower bound and noncollapsed volume?
-Given a sequence of complete K\"ahler manifolds $(M_i, p_i)$ with bisectional curvature lower bound and noncollapsed volume, we prove in this paper that $M_i$ are uniformly locally Stein(see corollary \ref{cor2}).
-However, this is not true when the Ricci curvature has a lower bound and the volume is noncollapsed.
-Here is a simple example.
-Consider the Eguchi-Hanson metric $(M^2, g, p)$.
-This is a noncompact Calabi-Yau surface with a compact divisor $\Sigma$.
-Consider a blow down sequence $(M_i, g_i, p_i) = (M, \frac{g}{i^2}, p)$.
-It is well known that as $i\to\infty$, the Gromov-Hausdorff limit is isometric to $M_\infty = \mathbb{C}^2/\mathbb{Z}_2$.
-This is a complex algebraic variety.
-Let $\Sigma_i$ be the image of $\Sigma$ in $M_i$.
-Then $diam(\Sigma_i)\to 0$. $\Sigma_i$ is nontrivial in the complex analytic sense.
-However, it shrinks to a trivial point on $M_\infty$!
-Thus, some complex analytic information is lost when we pass to infinity.

-The main theorem of this paper is the following: \begin{theorem} Let $(M_\infty, p_\infty)$ be the pointed Gromov-Hausdorff limit of a sequence of complete(compact or noncompact) K\"ahler manifolds $(M^n_i, p_i)$ with $BK(M_i)\geq -1$ and $vol(B(p_i, 1)) \geq v>0$.
-Then $(M_\infty, p_\infty)$ is homeomorphic to a normal complex analytic variety. \end{theorem} Recall a complex analytic variety is defined locally as the set of common zeros of finitely many analytic functions.
-It is analogous to the complex algebraic variety, and every complex manifold is a complex analytic variety. \begin{remark} The complex analytic structure on $M_\infty$ is induced from the limit of holomorphic functions on small balls of $M_i$.
-Note this is very similar to \cite{[DS]}, where holomorphic functions are replaced by holomorphic sections.
-Theorem \ref{thm1} enables us to do complex analysis on $M_\infty$! \end{remark}
+\begin{theorem} Let $(M_\infty, p_\infty)$ be the pointed Gromov-Hausdorff limit of a sequence of complete(compact or noncompact) K\"ahler manifolds $(M^n_i, p_i)$ with $BK(M_i)\geq -1$ and $vol(B(p_i, 1)) \geq v>0$.
+Then $(M_\infty, p_\infty)$ is homeomorphic to a normal complex analytic space. \end{theorem} \begin{remark} The complex analytic structure on $M_\infty$ is induced from the limit of holomorphic functions on small balls of $M_i$.
+Note this is very similar to \cite{[DS]}, where holomorphic functions are replaced by holomorphic sections. \end{remark}

 \begin{remark} The conclusion of theorem \ref{thm1} might be surprising at the first glance: the singularity of a normal complex analytic variety has real codimension at least $4$ while the metric singularity might have codimension $2$.
 To resolve this problem, we actually prove that metric singularities with tangent cones splitting off $\mathbb{R}^{2n-2}$ are regular in the complex analytic sense.
 Compare with \cite{[DS]}, where it was shown that complex analytic singularities are the same as metric singularities in the K\"ahler-Einstein case. \end{remark}